skaman82/u360gts-ctrl/build_notes_u360.md

 Taranis side:
 * Go to hardware menu and enable Bluetooth Telemetry
-* Note the Local address of the BT module
+* Note the Local address of the BT module shown on your radio screen

 HM10 Side:
 Connect your BT module to an FTDI USB adapter.